brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**1917**

+A very intense movie but it was also beautiful in its own way.
+I get why this won awards.
+Weird cameo by Doctor Strange though.

 **The Martian**

 Another rewatch.
 I had a FaceTime call where my friend Lena and I discussed Halt and Catch Fire, which reminded me how much I enjoyed this film, which I took to be about the competence of McKenzie Davis’ character.
 This was my first time watching this movie in 4K though, which made it look pretty amazing.
 Also, I always forget Donald Glover was in this.